A:

 Applied Consumer Services, Inc.

-January 25, 2024 we provided a sample of anesthetic and inquired about what testing method would be most appropriate to determine the ingredients in the anesthetic, potentially Deformulation.
+January 25, 2024 we provided a sample of anesthetic and inquired about what testing method would be most appropriate to determine the ingredients in the anesthetic, potentially deformulation.

 John Kouvetakis, Arizona State University School of Molecular Sciences